 For key details of the Discovery Evaluation Report and Origin's contingent gas resource estimate please refer to the Company's AIF, dated 26 April 2021, on pages 12-14.

-On 19 January 2021 Falcon announced that Origin had submitted a Notification of Discovery to the Department of Industry, Tourism and Trade of the Northern Territory ("DITT") on Kyalla 117 N2-1H ST2 well ("Kyalla 117").
-Full details are included on pages 10-11.
+On 19 January 2021 Falcon announced that Origin had submitted a Notification of Discovery to the Department of Industry, Tourism and Trade of the Northern Territory ("DITT") on Kyalla 117.

 Current Activity